thunlp/PL-Marker/README.md

 ### Input data format

-The input data format of the entity model is JSONL.
+The input data format for our models is JSONL.
 Each line of the input file contains one document in the following format.
 ```
 {
   # document ID (please make sure doc_key can be used to identify a certain document)